-- Upon arrival, local authorities will brief passengers, who will also undergo a temperature check upon deplaning and will proceed to the designated waiting area for other protocols and swab testing.
+Upon arrival, local authorities will brief passengers, who will also undergo a temperature check upon deplaning and will proceed to the designated waiting area for other protocols and swab testing.

 - Is a curfew in place?
 Yes.

-- The timing for each curfew is set by the Local Governmental Unit (LGU) and varies by region.
+The timing for each curfew is set by the Local Governmental Unit (LGU) and varies by region.

 - Are there restrictions on intercity or interstate travel?
 Yes.

-- Checkpoints are in place and domestic air travel remains limited.
+Checkpoints are in place and domestic air travel remains limited.
 LGUs my request information about your purpose of travel.
 In general, leisure travel is not permitted at this time.

 - Are U.S. citizens required to quarantine?
 Yes.

 Individuals granted permission to enter by the Philippine authorities must have a confirmed booking for at least two days at a hotel accredited by the Philippine Tourism and Health Agencies while waiting for their COVID-19 test results.

 - Are commercial flights operating?
 Yes.

-- There is a daily cap on the number of incoming passengers.
+There is a daily cap on the number of incoming passengers.

 - Is public transportation operating?
 Yes.

-- Masks are required, and some LGUs require face shields.
+Availability varies based on instructions from the LGU.
+Masks and face shields are required.
 The number of passengers per taxi is limited due to social distancing requirements.